n3mo/dvr/README.md

 The expected syntax is `dvr /path/to/videos`

 If the optional path is unspecified, the default path "~/media/Television" is used.

+To interactively select video files to watch, use the play option:

+`dvr ~/Videos -p`

 To interactively trash video files (and their related subtitle & info files), use the delete option: